Op-Ed by Cole Holstrom, Senior Technical Advisor

 Unfortunately, the cost of employee safety is often an overlooked part of the equation.
-In my experience, owners definitely need to think “inside the box” when it comes to safe extraction methods and ethanol safety concerns.
+In my experience, owners definitely need to think “inside the box” when it comes to a safe CBD extraction process and ethanol safety concerns.

 In my world of science and engineering, we commonly use the term “black box” to reference a device that is poorly understood, but just “works.”
 As in, “I don’t know how my microwave works… it’s a ‘Black Box,’ but it heats my pizza rolls and that’s all I care about.”

 During my years as a Senior Technical Advisor, and field technician, I’ve spent a lot of time around extraktLAB’s Model 140.
 Despite it literally being a black box (aside from the new 2019 stainless steel model) there are some specific qualities about it that I really appreciate against the competition.
 Maybe I’m telling you something you already know, but give me a moment to wax poetic about these admirable aspects:

 - Despite being a high-pressure system, redundant safety features have routinely stopped me from doing something stupid.
 I’ve dead-headed a pump before by messing up a flow path and the system has stopped itself before anything blew.
 Phew!

 - The machine PUMPS out oil.
 I’ve got a friend in Northern California who only deals in equipment that works.
 He’s got an extraktLAB Model 140, and he feeds me all the proper parameters.
 He’s doing his thing and would tell me in a nano-second if he was unhappy with it.
 He’s thrilled.
 In fact, he hasn’t looked back on the BHO extraction process he used to run now that he has the Model 140.